OSGeo/gdal/gdal/doc/source/drivers/vector/netcdf.rst

 NetCDF: Network Common Data Form - Vector
 =========================================

+.. versionadded:: 2.1

-Starting with GDAL 2.1, the netCDF driver support read and write (creation from scratch and append operations) to vector datasets (you can find documentation for the :ref:`raster side <raster.netcdf>`)
+The netCDF driver support read and write
+(creation from scratch and append operations) to vector datasets (you can find documentation for the :ref:`raster side <raster.netcdf>`)